 5 e Cinque

 Fancy dining out like a local?
-Saunter over to 5 e Cinque, a sparkling gem hidden 20 minutes’ walk (or so) from Florence’s vibing centre.
+Saunter over to 5 e Cinque, a sparkling gem hidden 20 minutes’ walk (or so) from Florence’s vibing center.
 Put off by the walk?
 Grab a taxi, and you’ll be there in a flash.
 Though, we highly advise taking a stroll back to town post-banquet—given the number of mouthwatering delights on the menu, we think you’ll need it.

 Chic, understated, and quintessentially Italian, 5 e Cinque offers (largely) organic creations, with to-die-for focaccia, crispy insalata, and of course, enough vegetarian pasta dishes to keep you coming back for (a)more.